shawngraham/3812-ar/README.md

 <a-scene mindar-image="imageTargetSrc: https://cdn.jsdelivr.net/gh/hiukim/mind-ar-js@1.1.5/examples/image-tracking/assets/band-example/band.mind;" color-space="sRGB" renderer="colorManagement: true, physicallyCorrectLights" vr-mode-ui="enabled: false" device-orientation-permission-ui="enabled: false">
 ```

 The first bit `<a-scene` tells the browser, 'here are the parameters for doing AR'.
 The next element, `mindar-image` tells the browser where to find the tracking images.
-Right now, it is set to find a file called `band.mind` at a different website.
+Right now, in this example, it is set to find a file called `band.mind` at a different website.
 But since we just uploaded our file to the same location as this index.html, we can strip out that https://cdn etc to just be our target.mind file.
 Do that now. **nb** keep the final ;", and do not alter any of the other elements in this line.
 It'll look like this:

 ```
 <a-scene mindar-image="imageTargetSrc: targets.mind;" color-space="sRGB" renderer="colorManagement: true, physicallyCorrectLights" vr-mode-ui="enabled: false" device-orientation-permission-ui="enabled: false">
 ```

-11 - Now commit your changes. **If** you want your app to track more than one image at a time (ie, display two or more augmentations at once, if two or more trackers are visible), modify with maxtrack: `imageTargetSrc: targets.mind; maxTrack: 2"`
+11 - Now commit your changes. **If** you want your app to track more than one image at a time (ie, display two or more augmentations at once, if two or more trackers are visible), modify with maxTrack: `imageTargetSrc: targets.mind; maxTrack: 2"`

 ## make your web app live